josmar-crwdstffng/angular/aio/content/tutorial/toh-pt1.md

 <code-example path="toh-pt1/src/app/app.module.ts" header="app.module.ts (FormsModule symbol import)"
  region="formsmodule-js-import"></code-example>

-Then add `FormsModule` to the `@NgModule` metadata's `imports` array, which contains a list of external modules that the application needs.
+Then add `FormsModule` to the `imports` array of the `@NgModule` metadata, which contains a list of external modules that the application needs.

 <code-example header="app.module.ts (@NgModule imports)" path="toh-pt1/src/app/app.module.ts" region="ng-imports"></code-example>

 When the browser refreshes, the application should work again.
-You can edit the hero's name and see the changes reflected immediately in the `<h2>` above the textbox.
+You can edit the name of the hero and see the changes reflected immediately in the `<h2>` above the textbox.

 ### Declare `HeroesComponent`

 Every component must be declared in *exactly one* [NgModule](guide/ngmodules).

-*You* didn't declare the `HeroesComponent`.
+*You* did not declare the `HeroesComponent`.
 So why did the application work?

 It worked because the Angular CLI declared `HeroesComponent` in the `AppModule` when it generated that component.